Non-conductive wedding bands

 December 16, 2009

-A. Hmm, I don't know, Peter ... that 10-pack of rubber things might broadcast the idea that a guy was interested in quite the opposite of chaste fidelity :-)
+Hmm, I don't know about that, Peter ... a 10-pack of those yellow rubber things might broadcast the idea that a guy was interested in quite the opposite of fidelity :-)

 A. SafeRingz are a silicone wedding band.
 They have a sparkly looking metallic pigment so they look like gold, platinum, copper etc. but they are non-conductive & totally safe.
 They are comfortable, flexible, durable.
 These would be good for electricians, mechanics, athletes, & anyone who works w/ their hands!Sheena Broek